Table of Contents

 Based on the degree of androgen insensitivity, the sexual characteristics of affected individuals can vary from typically feminine to mainly male.
 At birth, there is a feminization of external genitalia, the absence of secondary sexual characteristics at puberty, with infertility in a genotypical male.
 AIS can be classified into three types:

 - Complete androgen insensitivity (CAIS): typical female external genitalia

 - Partial androgen insensitivity syndrome (PAIS): either female or male or ambiguous genitalia

 - Mild androgen insensitivity (MAIS): typical male external genitalia

 Clinical Presentation of Androgen Insensitivity Syndrome

 CAIS: In infancy, the presentation is inguinal or labial swellings.
-In adolescence, the patient may present with primary amenorrhea with age appropriate breast development and pubertal growth spurt.
+In adolescence, the patient may present with primary amenorrhea with age-appropriate breast development and a pubertal growth spurt.